NREL-Distribution-Suites/grid-data-models/docs/temoral_models/temporal_intro.md

 ```

 4. The `UpdateScenario` model in GDM represents a collection of system modifications.
-Each scenario object has a unique scenario name and a list of `SystemModifiaction` objects, which represent individual modifications to be applied to a system.
-Each `SystemModifiaction` object has an idientifier for the date when the modification was made along with a list of system additions, edits and deletions to be applied on the date.
+Each scenario object has a unique scenario name and a list of `SystemModification` objects, which represent individual modifications to be applied to a system.
+Each `SystemModification` object has an idientifier for the date when the modification was made along with a list of system additions, edits and deletions to be applied on the date.
   **additions**: This is a list attribute that holds the UUIDs of the components that were added in this modification.
 These UUIDs should exist in the `catalog`.
   **deletions**: This is a list attribute that holds the UUIDs of the components that were deleted in this modification.
 These UUIDs should exist in the `base system model`
   **edits**: This is a list attribute that holds the `PropertyEdit` objects that represent the edits made in this modification. `PropertyEdit` requires **name** of the property to be edited, the new **value** of the property and the **component_uuid** that maps to the modified component.